 The Idiot is certainly not music for a sunny day at the beach!
 It is neither for dancing, nor partying.
 For driving on a rainy night alone in your car, it is the perfect soundtrack.
 For someone contemplating suicide, it might be dangerous.
 The Idiot was on the turntable of Joy Division’s Ian Curtis when he voluntarily checked out.

-The Idiot sounds like nothing of this earth, yet it is the soundtrack of Iggy’s time in Europe with David Bowie.
+The Idiot sounds like nothing of this earth.
+It is the soundtrack of Iggy’s time in Europe with David Bowie.
 It is devoid of color, neither black nor white.
 It is mechanical, ashen, lead gray – a warped, disturbing dream of wartime cabarets, factories, smokestacks, Metropolis, Oedipus Rex.
 It is murky, dreary, haunting, suffocating and eerily beautiful.

 When most early synths were being utilized to create mindless Euro disco, Bowie and Pop wrestled those same sounds into submission.
 Only Bowie could have slowed wild Iggy down to this numbing and anomalous pace.

 “Rock & roll has been really bringing me down lately.
-It’s in great danger of becoming an immobile, sterile fascist that constantly spews its propaganda on every arm of the media”– David Bowie, 1976
+It’s in great danger of becoming an immobile, sterile fascist that constantly spews its propaganda on every arm of the media”

 Writing began at Château d’Hérouville where Bowie had recorded Pin Ups and was now working on Low.
-The Idiot was the prototype for Low, which was also recorded in France, /Germany in 1976.
-Although Iggy’s album was completed first, Bowie chose to release Low in January 1977, and The Idiot in March, followed by a live tour with Bowie covertly on keyboards.
+The Idiot was the prototype for Low, which was also recorded in France and Germany in 1976.
+Although Iggy’s album was completed first, Bowie chose to release Low in January 1977 and The Idiot in March, followed by a live tour with Bowie covertly on keyboards.

 Bowie’s musicians, Carlos Alomar, Dennis Davis and George Murray played on the album, mixed by Tony Visconti in Berlin at Hansa Studio 1.